mohmiim/MLIntroduction/session-7/README.md

 ## 6. Generating flower images

-In the last section we generated images of hand written digits, but these were small grey scale images.
-Can we generate true colour images with a bit more details?
+In the last section we generated images of handwritten digits, but these were small greyscale images.
+Can we generate true-color images with a bit more details?

 Let's try and see what will we get.
-Fires we need to pick a data set, i am going to use [this flowers data set](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/), it contains images of flowers from 102 category.
+Fires we need to pick a data set, I am going to use [this flower data set](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/), it contains images of flowers from 102 categories.

-first thing we would need to do is to update our loadSamples method, so it loads RGB images and return them in the correct shape
+The first thing we would need to do is to update our loadSamples method, so it loads RGB images and returns them in the correct shape

 ~~~~{.python}
 from PIL import Image